TevvinStrong/webdb-challenge/Answers.md

 1. Explain the difference between `RDBMS` and `SQL`.
-    - Basically Sql is a querying language that allows the coder to query data, RDMS hlps manage the data the coder is trying to query.
+    - Basically Sql is a querying language that allows the coder to query data, RDBMS helps manage the data the coder is trying to query.

 2. Why do tables need a `primary key`?
     - The primary key allows the coder to establish realtionships